philterd/philter/docs/docs/redaction/redacting_documents.md

 *   [Understanding Redaction Policies](policies.md) - Learn how to define what gets redacted.
 *   [Managing Contexts](contexts.md) - Organize your redaction workflows effectively.
 *   [Utilizing Cryptographic Ledgers](ledgers.md) - Ensure the integrity of your redaction process.
-*   [Policy Syntax Reference](policy_syntax.md) - A deep dive into the JSON structure of redaction policies.
+*   [Policy Schema Reference](../policies/policy_schema.md) - A deep dive into the JSON structure of redaction policies.